“I’ve done more things in my life since I became disabled than I ever dreamed I would do.”

 Get behind the sometimes gruff exterior of Terry Kirby, and you find a man that is true to his roots.
 He has a strong sense of regional identity, is occasionally argumentative, frequently stubborn, but with a purpose.
 He wants more people who have found themselves in a wheelchair to be able to play golf.
 He realises that everyone is unique: that is what makes the world go around, and is conscious that people react differently.
 “It affects people in different ways.
 I don’t think anybody knows what they’re going to do or feel like when it happens to them.
 You don’t know until it happens, and you don’t realise until it does, what you’re actually capable of.
 Your emotions are all over the place, and you have to step back from your emotions and just look at it, and think, right, I’ve lost the use of my legs.
 I’m still here, I’ve still got family, I’ve still got friends.
 There is always the support network in whatever you want to do with your physios, the doctors, and the nurses.
 There are ways around everything, to put you back into having as normal a life as possible.

 My life now, I feel, is better than it would have been if I hadn’t had the tumour.
 I’ve done more things in my life since I became disabled than I ever dreamed I would do.
 If I was still a lorry driver, back in Hull, how could I have competed in three different sports for my country?
-How could I have traveled the world, playing a sport that I love to an international standard, and meet extraordinary people?
+How could I have travelled the world, playing a sport that I love to an international standard, and meet extraordinary people?
 It’s not the end of the world, it’s not the end of your life.
 In many ways, it’s the beginning.
 It’s just a new chapter.
 Since I’ve been in a wheelchair, I have had a ball.
 That’s what I say to people, I’ve had a ball.
 I think there are so many opportunities now to do things, and it’s not the end of life, it’s the beginning.
 And just plough forward, plough forward.”

 NB: When using any EDGA media, please comply with our copyright conditions